 I don’t know about you, but I always used to think of the menopause as something that happened to old people.
 This is very much not the case!

-You are considered to have gone through the menopause when you haven’t had a period for 12 consecutive months.
+You are considered to have gone through the menopause when you haven’t had a period for 12 consecutive months and no other biological or physiological cause can be identified.
 Prior to this, any changes in your hormones or monthly cycle are more than likely due to the perimenopause.

 Signs and symptoms of the perimenopause can start from around the age of 39 and last potentially 10 years.
 There are also around 34 different symptoms that could be linked to the menopause so it can be hard to pin down what is going on with your body, especially as like I said, you always grow up thinking it is something that is happening to old people!